Deric-Yeap/The-Mindful-Bear/README.md

 # The Mindful Bear
 *A Mindfulness App Project in Collaboration with SGH*

+The Mindful Bear is a comprehensive mobile wellness application designed for healthcare professionals at Singapore General Hospital, focusing on stress reduction and mindfulness enhancement.
+Built with React Native (Expo) and Django, it features guided mindfulness exercises, emotion-tracking journals with sentiment analysis, personalized article recommendations powered by semantic search, and an engaging avatar gacha system.
+The app employs advanced analytics to deliver actionable insights on user well-being, while maintaining high standards of data privacy and security.
+This solution aims to complement existing wellness programs by providing an accessible, scalable platform for mental health support in high-stress healthcare environments.

 ### Dependencies
 - **Python 3.12**: [Download here](https://www.python.org/downloads/)
 - **Android Studio**: [Download here](https://developer.android.com/studio)